 - Violation of transportation laws

-The New York truck accident lawyers at Friedman & Simon, L.L.P. investigate your accident to identify the parties whose actions were either the sole cause or contributed to the happening of the accident.
-Our legal team will document your damages and fight to recover the maximum compensation for your injuries.
+Our team at Friedman & Simon, L.L.P., will investigate your New York truck accident to identify the parties whose actions were either the sole cause of or contributed to your accident.
+Our legal team in New York will document your damages, and one of our personal injury lawyers will fight to recover fair compensation for your injuries.

 For a free legal consultation with a truck accidents lawyer serving New York, call 516-932-0400